-It is jhal muri that best describes Kolkata street food experience round the year.
-One of the most popular evening snacks, it is a great mouth entertainer both in and out of home.
+It is jhal muri that is unique to the Kolkata street food experience for anyone and at any time of the year.
+One of the most popular evening snacks, it is a great mouth entertainer, both in and out of home.
 The locals are seen entertaining themselves over this crispy and spicy item, here and there in the city.
 Vendors are found selling jhal muri at public places including parks, gardens, cinema halls, markets, bus stops and railway platforms.
 It is made of puffed rice, fried lentils, and other crunchy ingredients mixed with drops of mustard oil, spices, chopped tomatoes and onion slices.
 You will see young boys and girls standing in long queues outside the puja pandals and spending time over jhal muri during Durga Puja.

-Another evening special tongue-teasing item is pani puri that deserves to be among the top ten on Kolkata street food guide for its popularity with the locals.
-This iconic Indian street food snack is known as puchka all over Kolkata.
+Another evening special tongue-teasing item is pani puri that deserves to be among the top ten on a Kolkata street food guide for its popularity with the locals.
+This iconic Indian street food snack is known as puchka all over the city.
 It is a tamarind mixed watery item with spiced potato mash in round chip.
-The mouthful relish of puchkas outside the Victoria Memorial, a brand icon of the city, is a craze with tourists.
-In the Bollywood movie Parineeta, a sequence with Vidya Balan, Sanjay Dutt and Raima Sen eating puchkas from a roadside vendor was shot at the Victoria Memorial.
-It is a must try on the festive evenings of Durga Puja.
+The mouthful relish of puchkas outside the Victoria Memorial, a brand icon of Kolkata City, is a craze with tourists.
+In the Bollywood movie Parineeta, a sequence featuring Vidya Balan, Sanjay Dutt and Raima Sen eating puchkas from a roadside vendor was shot at the Victoria Memorial.
+It is a must have on the festive evenings of Durga Puja.

 India boasts a rich and diverse chaat culture – a common culinary thread in the multi-layered social fabric of the country.
 Mumbai, Delhi and other metro cities have papri chat, kachori chat, and alu chat in common, while Kolkata enjoys uniqueness for its distinct roadside chaat item – ghugni chaat.
 It is made from boiled yellow peas mixed with onion and tomato slices, seasoned with lime juice and spices, and served in small leaf bowls.
 Taste a few spoons of ghugni chaat to feel one with the street food culture of Kolkata.
 Bengalis are in the habit of taking ghugni chaat with slices of bread.